Starts – Thursday 21th January 2021

 Session Seven – The first paragraph

 We will discuss three very different story openings and write our own version based on what we have discussed.
-(Everyone shares a first paragraph from their own chosen story)
+(Everyone shares a first paragraph from their own favourite story)

 Session Eight – How to plan a short story

 We will discuss the traditional three part structure (beginning, middle and end) and work together to create a plan for stories we have read and wish to write.
-(Story under discussion: The Man Who Did Not Believe in Luck by Jerome K Jerome).
+(Story under discussion: our previous six stories).

 Session Nine – How do you write an effective climax?